pylspack: Parallel algorithms and data structures for sketching, column subset selection, regression and leverage scores

 \subsection{CountSketch}

-We describe a simple sparse data structure for CountSketch, with low memory requirements, that can be efficiently constructed and applied to a given input matrix in parallel.
+In order to fully exploit parallelism it is useful to store the CountSketch matrix in memory.
+To this end, we describe a sparse data structure, suitable for CountSketch matrices.
+This data structure has low memory requirements and can be efficiently constructed and applied to a given input matrix in parallel.
 Hereafter we assume that the given input matrix is stored in a row-major storage format, specifically, CSR for sparse matrices and row-major array for dense matrices.
 The output $SA$ is always stored as a dense row-major array.
 We justify this choice in Section \ref{sec:countgauss}.

 Recall that a CountSketch is a matrix $S$ which has exactly one non-zero element in each column at a random position chosen uniformly, and each nonzero is equal to $\pm 1$ with probability $1/2$ \cite{charikar2002finding,clarkson2013low_jacm,meng2013low,nelson2013osnap}.
 In order to satisfy the OSE property, $S$ needs to have $\Omega(d^2/\epsilon^2)$ rows \cite{nelson2013osnap,nelson2013sparsity}.
-An example of a ${6}\times 12$ CountSketch matrix is depicted in Figure \ref{fig:countsketch_example}. {Note that, regardless of the number of rows $r$ of $S$, the number of nonzeros is always equal to $n$.
-An efficient data structure for $S$ should have the following properties. }
+An example of a ${6}\times 12$ CountSketch matrix is depicted in Figure \ref{fig:countsketch_example}.
+Note that, regardless of the number of rows $r$ of $S$, the number of nonzeros is always equal to $n$.
+An efficient data structure for $S$ should have the following properties.